brain-research/data-linter/README.md

 This is not an official Google project.
 This project will not be supported or maintained, and we will not accept any pull requests.

+# Authors

+The Data Linter was created by Nick Hynes (nhynes@berkeley.edu) during an internship at Google with Michael Terry (michaelterry@google.com).